This Day In Literary History

 The first volume of the Grimm brothers' most famous literary collaboration, Kinder und Hausmärchen, (Children's and Household Tales) best known by the title of its English translation, Grimms' Fairy Tales, would be published in 1812.
 It contained 86 stories.

 The Grimm brothers, both of them avid folklorists, would invite storytellers to tell their tales, which they then transcribed and edited, adding their own distinctive touches to the stories.
 A second volume, containing 70 tales, was published in 1814.

 During the Grimm brothers' lifetime, five more editions of their story collections would be released, some containing new stories.
 Since then, all 211 stories would be published in one volume as Grimms' Fairy Tales.

 Some scholars believe that the Grimm brothers removed salacious elements from the stories they collected, as they were both devout Christians.
-They did not, however, tone down the dark and violent elements of the stories.
+They did not, however, remove or tone down the dark and violent elements of the stories.

 This led to complaints that the stories were inappropriate for children.
 Thus, over the years, since their initial publication, the Grimms' Fairy Tales have been softened and changed considerably by publishers.
 The original, unaltered Grimms' Fairy Tales are still published.

 Parents who buy the original version of the book for their children are often shocked by the content, as are other readers who remember the Disneyfied versions of such famous stories as Little Red Riding Hood, Cinderella, and Snow White and the Seven Dwarfs.